splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/performance.rst

 *******************************************************************

 .. meta::
-   :description: Minimum requirements of the Splunk OTel .NET agent, as well as potential constraints impacting performance, and guidelines to optimize and troubleshoot the performance of the agent.
+   :description: Minimum requirements of the Splunk OTel .NET instrumentation, as well as potential constraints impacting performance, and guidelines to optimize and troubleshoot the performance of the instrumentation.

 The Splunk Distribution of OpenTelemetry .NET instruments your application by running inside the same .NET AppDomain.
-Like other software agents, the .NET agent requires system resources such as CPU, memory, and network bandwidth.
-The use of resources by the agent is known as agent overhead or performance overhead.
+Like other software instrumentations, the .NET instrumentation requires system resources such as CPU, memory, and network bandwidth.
+The use of resources by the instrumentation is known as instrumentation overhead or performance overhead.

-The Splunk Distribution of OpenTelemetry .NET agent has minimal impact on system performance when instrumenting .NET applications, although the final agent overhead depends on multiple factors.
-Some factors that might increase agent overhead are environmental, such as the physical machine architecture, CPU frequency, amount and speed of memory, system temperature, and so on.
+The Splunk Distribution of OpenTelemetry .NET instrumentation has minimal impact on system performance when instrumenting .NET applications, although the final instrumentation overhead depends on multiple factors.
+Some factors that might increase instrumentation overhead are environmental, such as the physical machine architecture, CPU frequency, amount and speed of memory, system temperature, and so on.
 Other factors include virtualization and containerization, the operating system and its libraries, the .NET version, the algorithmic design of the software, and software dependencies.

-Due to the complexity of modern software and the broad diversity in deployment scenarios, it is impossible to come up with a single agent overhead estimate.
-To find the overhead of any instrumentation agent in a given deployment, you have to conduct experiments and collect measurements directly.
+Due to the complexity of modern software and the broad diversity in deployment scenarios, it is impossible to come up with a single instrumentation overhead estimate.
+To find the overhead of any instrumentation in a given deployment, you have to conduct experiments and collect measurements directly.
 Therefore, all statements about performance must be treated as general information and guidelines that are subject to evaluation in a specific system.

-The following sections describe the minimum requirements of the Splunk Distribution of OpenTelemetry .NET agent, as well as potential constraints impacting performance, and guidelines to optimize and troubleshoot the performance of the agent.
+The following sections describe the minimum requirements of the Splunk Distribution of OpenTelemetry .NET instrumentation, as well as potential constraints impacting performance, and guidelines to optimize and troubleshoot the performance of the instrumentation.

 .. _dotnet-overhead-requirements: